Cheevey/PHBS_BlockChain_2018/README.md

 Based on the analysis of the market size of the previous part, we can conclude that the global entertainment and media industry revenue in 2019 is about 2.23 trillion US dollars (about 15.0 trillion yuan).

 If the transaction volume of the UIP trading platform in 2019 can account for one-thousandth of the revenue of the global entertainment and media industry, then the total transaction IP transaction of the trading platform will reach 14.99 billion yuan.
 According to the transaction rate of 3% of the trading platform, the total platform transaction fee income is 450 million yuan.

+According to the research on E&M enterprises, the sales expenses of the entertainment industry are generally higher, and the final net profit rate is basically around 20%.
+The technology for blockchain helps to reduce certain costs.
+So I estimate that UIP's net profit margin can reach 40%.
+So I calculate the cash flow of UIP at 180million.
+After discounting at an interest rate of 8%, it can be concluded that the enterprise value is about 2250 million.

 ## Future Outlook